fajarnugraha/draft-auto-scale/implementation/cloud-provider/K8S.md

 ### 4.1.
 Online Shop Flash Sale

-This section details how to implement the flash sale use case using Kubernetes.
+This section details how to implement the flash sale use case using Kubernetes, combining scheduled and reactive scaling.

 - **Normal Operation:**
     - An HPA is configured for the web application's Deployment.
+It uses multiple metrics for a robust policy.
     - `minReplicas: 5`
     - `maxReplicas: 20`
+    - `metrics:`
+        - `type: Resource`
+        - `resource:`
+            - `name: cpu`
-    - `targetCPUUtilizationPercentage: 60`
+            - `targetAverageUtilization: 60`
+        - `type: Pods`
+        - `pods:`
+            - `metricName: rps` // requests-per-second
+            - `targetAverageValue: 100`

 ### Implementation Steps

 1.  **Proactive Scheduled Scaling (Scale-Up):**
     - A **CronJob** is created to pre-warm the environment.
 It is scheduled to run 30 minutes before the sale starts (e.g., Friday at 7:30 PM).
-    - The CronJob executes a `kubectl patch` command to update the HPA resource.
-    - It modifies the HPA to handle the expected 100x load, setting a much higher baseline for the number of pods.
+    - The CronJob executes a `kubectl patch` command to update the HPA resource, setting a much higher baseline for the number of pods.
-        - `minReplicas: 400`  *(This ensures a large number of pods are ready immediately)*
+        - `minReplicas: 400`  *(Ensures a large number of pods are ready immediately)*
-        - `maxReplicas: 800`  *(This provides headroom for unexpected surges beyond the estimate)*
+        - `maxReplicas: 800`  *(Provides headroom for unexpected surges)*

 2.  **Reactive Scaling During the Event:**
-    - The existing HPA continues to function during the sale, but with the new replica counts.
+    - The existing HPA continues to function during the sale, but with the new replica counts and the same metric targets (e.g., 60% CPU, 100 RPS).
-    - If the CPU load across the 400+ pods still exceeds the `targetCPUUtilizationPercentage` (e.g., 60%), the HPA will automatically scale out further, up to the new maximum of 800 pods.
+    - If the load across the 400+ pods exceeds *any* of the defined thresholds, the HPA will automatically scale out further, up to the new maximum of 800 pods.
     - **Cluster Scaling:** A properly configured **Cluster Autoscaler** is crucial.
 It will see the large number of `Pending` pods created by the CronJob and HPA and will start provisioning new nodes in the cluster to accommodate them.
 This node scaling must complete before the sale begins.

 3.  **Scheduled Scale-Down:**
     - A second **CronJob** is created to run after the sale is over (e.g., Friday at 9:05 PM).
-    - This job patches the HPA again, returning its values to the normal, non-sale configuration.
+    - This job patches the HPA again, returning its values to the normal, non-sale configuration (`minReplicas: 5`, `maxReplicas: 20`).
-        - `minReplicas: 5`
-        - `maxReplicas: 20`
-    - The HPA will then begin to scale the application down to the normal operational level.
+    - The HPA will then begin to scale the application down.
 The Cluster Autoscaler will subsequently see the underutilized nodes and terminate them to reduce costs.

 ### 4.2.
 Online Test Platform

-This use case requires a more sophisticated setup than the flash sale due to its stateful nature and the need to handle unpredictable, tenant-driven events.
+This use case requires a more sophisticated setup due to its stateful nature and unpredictable, tenant-driven events.
+The key is to scale based on active sessions, which is best measured by **concurrent connections**.

 ### Implementation Steps

 1.  **Session Persistence (Sticky Sessions):**
     -   This is a critical prerequisite.
-The **Ingress Controller** (e.g., NGINX, Traefik, HAProxy) must be configured to provide session affinity.
-This is often done using a cookie-based approach.
-For example, the Ingress object would be annotated to instruct the controller to set a cookie on the user's first visit and then use that cookie to route all subsequent requests to the same pod.
+The **Ingress Controller** (e.g., NGINX, Traefik) must be configured for session affinity, typically using a cookie.
+This ensures a student is always routed to the same pod.

 2.  **Scenario 1: Predictable, Coordinated Event:**
     -   The implementation is identical to the flash sale use case.
-A **CronJob** is used to proactively patch the HPA resource with a higher `minReplicas` count before the event begins, and a second CronJob scales it back down afterward.
+A **CronJob** proactively patches the HPA to a higher `minReplicas` count before the event.
+The primary scaling metric would be `concurrent_connections` instead of RPS.

 3.  **Scenario 2: Unpredictable, Tenant-Driven Event:**
     -   This requires an event-driven approach using **KEDA**.
-    -   **Application Change:** The application must be modified to publish an event to a message broker (e.g., RabbitMQ, Kafka) when a teacher schedules an exam.
-The event payload should contain the number of students and the start time.
+    -   **Application Change:** The application must publish an `exam_scheduled` event to a message broker (e.g., RabbitMQ, Kafka) when a teacher creates a test.
     -   **KEDA Scaler:** A KEDA `ScaledObject` is created.
-Instead of monitoring CPU, it is configured with a scaler for the message broker (e.g., a `rabbitmq` scaler).
+Instead of monitoring CPU, it is configured with a scaler for the message broker.
-    -   **Custom Logic:** A separate small service (sometimes called a "metrics adapter" or "scaler service") is needed.
-This service consumes the `exam_scheduled` events and exposes a simple metric that KEDA can poll (e.g., `active_exams` or `pending_student_count`).
+    -   **Custom Logic:** A separate "metrics adapter" service is needed.
+This service consumes the `exam_scheduled` events and exposes a metric that KEDA can poll (e.g., `pending_student_count`).
     -   **Scaling Action:** KEDA polls this service.
-When it sees that a large exam is scheduled to start soon, it drives the HPA to scale up the number of pods proactively, just in time for the event.
+When it sees a large exam is scheduled, it drives the HPA to scale up the pods proactively, just in time.

 4.  **Graceful, Session-Aware Scale-Down:**
     -   This is the most complex part.
-The default HPA behavior (scaling down after a 5-minute stabilization window) is not sufficient as it could terminate a pod with an active student session.
+The HPA must scale based on a metric that reflects active sessions, such as **concurrent connections**.
-    -   **Application Health Checks:** The application pods must be enhanced with more intelligent health checks.
-The pod should report itself as "unhealthy" or "unready" if it has active test sessions, even if the test's official end time has passed.
+    -   **Application Health Checks:** The application pods must be enhanced.
+A pod should report itself as "unready" if its concurrent connection count is greater than zero, preventing the Ingress from sending it new traffic.
     -   **Pre-Stop Hook:** A `preStop` lifecycle hook should be configured for the container.
-This hook would trigger a script that waits for all active sessions to complete before allowing the pod to be terminated.
-This prevents Kubernetes from forcefully killing a pod while a student is still submitting their exam.
+This hook triggers a script that waits for all active sessions (i.e., for concurrent connections to drop to zero) to complete before allowing the pod to be terminated.
-    -   By combining these techniques, the HPA can safely scale down the application, as pods will only be terminated after they have confirmed that all user sessions within them are complete.
+    -   This combination ensures the HPA can safely scale down, as pods will only terminate after confirming all user sessions are complete.

 ## 5. Testing and Monitoring